Career Fairs

 SEE WHO HAS SIGNED UP TO DATE

-Meet face-to-face with employers from a variety of industries hiring for internship, part-time, and full-time postgraduate opportunities.
+Meet face-to-face with employers from a variety of industries hiring for internship, part-time, and full-time postgraduate opportunities on Tuesday, February 18 from 12pm - 4pm in Kelly Commons, 5th floor.

 See Who Has Signed Up To Date